 Residency Program in Comparative Ophthalmology

-**The residency training program will not be recruiting for the 2017-2018 cycle.
+**The following is a general description of the current residency training program and is true at the time of writing.
 However, please check back regularly as it is updated as information changes regarding specific residencies each year.**

-The Opthalmology Service, School of Veterinary Medicine, University of California-Davis traditionally offers one 4-year residency training program in Comparative Ophthalmology annually.
+The Ophthalmology Service, School of Veterinary Medicine, University of California-Davis traditionally offers one 4-year residency training program in Comparative Ophthalmology annually.
 Typically the program begins on the 1st August each year.
-Currently, the UC Davis Comparative Ophthalmology Section comprises 4 residents, 2 full time opthalmology technicians, 6 ACVO-Diplomates, an ocular pathologist, and a large, multi-disciplinary, NIH-funded vision science laboratory led by a Professional Researcher.
+Currently the UC Davis Comparative Ophthalmology Section comprises 4 residents, one ophthalmology intern, 2 full time ophthalmology technicians, 7 ACVO-Diplomates and one emeritus Diplomate, and a large, multi-disciplinary, NIH-funded vision science laboratory.
 All members of our team work in close coordination to provide exemplary ophthalmic care for animals of all species, communicate clearly with owners and referring veterinarians, teach DVM students, and advance knowledge in comparative ophthalmology.

 A. Program Description

-The ophthalmology residency program is currently a 4-year program designed to provide training in all medicial and surgical aspects of comparative ophthalmology including large and small domestic animals, anaimals used in laboratories, and non-domestic animals.
-Residents are responsible for hospital patients and assist in instruction of progressional veterinary medical students and other residents.
-In addition, residents are trained in ophthalmic screening of mice for the International Mouse Phenotyping Consortium, development and execution of hypothesis-driven research, mentoring in grant development and manuscript preparation, learning research techniques, and provided diverse opportunities for interaction through lectures and rounds with the Department of Ophthalmology in the University of California-Davis Medical Center.
-The program is collectively designed to prepare the resident for a clinical and research career in an academic institution and board certification through the credential and examination process administered by the American Board of Veterinary Ophthalmology.
+The ophthalmology residency program is currently a 4-year program designed to provide training in all medical and surgical aspects of comparative ophthalmology including large and small domestic animals, animals used in laboratories, and non-domestic animals.
+Residents are responsible for hospital patients and assist in instruction of professional veterinary medical students and other residents.
+In addition, residents are trained in ophthalmic screening of mice for the International Mouse Phenotyping Consortium (http://www.mousephenotype.org/), development and execution of hypothesis-driven research, mentoring in grant development and manuscript preparation, learning research techniques, and provided diverse opportunities for interaction through lectures and rounds with the Department of Ophthalmology in the University of California-Davis Medical Center.
+The program is collectively designed to prepare the resident for a clinical and research career in an academic institution and board certification through the credential and examination process administered by the American Board of Veterinary Ophthalmology (ABVO).

 B. Goals of the Residency Program

-Preparation for the certifying examination of the American Board of Veterinary Ophthalmology.
+- Preparation for the certifying examination conducted by the American Board of Veterinary Ophthalmology.